 A School Librarian’s Job Duties

 Modern school librarians do more than just manage books.
 One of their primary job duties is to help students, and sometimes teachers, find information.
 Whether the student is doing research for a class project or for personal reasons, the school librarian should be able to help guide the student’s research.
 School librarians organize and maintain:

 The Master of Library Science Degree

 Work as a school librarian can be very rewarding in many ways.
-Not only is the pay for this career among the highest in the field of education, but the job is personally satisfying, as well.
-At elementary schools, the school librarians often offer young students their first glimpse into research, as well as an opportunity to read for enjoyment and recreation.
+The pay for this career is among the highest in the field of education.
+The job is personally satisfying, as well.
+At elementary schools, school librarians often offer young students their first glimpse into research.
+They encourage them to read for enjoyment and recreation.

 School librarians who work with older students can help them with challenging class projects.
 They provide the tools students need to research subjects of personal interest.
 Though school librarians must earn a master’s degree and a license or certification, it’s a career well worth the time spent studying and training.